Morganstern/AddonManager/README.md

 Download, update and manage your addons.
 Now with 100% less Curse client!

 Currently in development, it works but is very basic for now.
-There is no installer and config files need to created by hand.
+There is no installer yet, so it needs to be built by Visual Studio for now.
 Requires .NET 4.6 or higher.

 ## Install Instructions (for now)
 * Clone repo `git clone https://github.com/3vbo/addonmanager.git`